 We encourage staff to resolve work-related concerns or disagreements at the local level and participate in processes with the aim of constructively discussing and working towards resolving any perceived or real work-related concern.

-Grievance procedures are prescribed within the Collective Agreement and supported by policy and guidelines.
+Grievance procedures are prescribed within the Enterprise Agreement and supported by policy and guidelines.
 If a grievance relates to a matter involving allegations of inappropriate conduct, further policy or processes may be relevant as outlined below.

 For information about grievances that relate to discrimination, harassment or bullying, please download our policy and flowchart.